Symphony in G minor (Moeran): Music

+Reception

 The work was originally subject to considerable criticism, on the grounds that it was too derivative (Wilfrid Mellers said it could not have been written before Vaughan Williams had shown how to write a symphony), undisciplined and showed the composer's inexperience of symphonic form.
 By 1942, however, it had become accepted.
 In that year, Novello & Co published the symphony, and the British Council undertook a promotion of British culture overseas.
 The music section of the project was a recording of significant recent compositions by British composers, and Moeran's Symphony in G minor was the first work to be recorded.
 It was recorded in November/December 1942, in Manchester, with the Hallé Orchestra under Leslie Heward.
 The composer was present for some of the sessions (he proved to be a distraction, and it was suggested he let the musicians get on with their job without his "assistance").
 Heward was already seriously ill with tuberculosis, and died only five months later.

 Other conductors to record Moeran's Symphony in G minor include Neville Dilkes (English Sinfonia, 1972), Sir Adrian Boult (New Philharmonia Orchestra, released 1975), Vernon Handley (Ulster Orchestra, 1987) and David Lloyd-Jones (Bournemouth Symphony Orchestra, 2001).